mehran-01/XSS-Inspector/README.md

 ![Alt text](/images/auto-XSSer-Facebook-loggedin-Firefox.png?raw=true "auto XSSer Facebook logged in Firefox")

-*Logged in automaticaly and started injecting payloads but payloads were not injected sicne it's not vulnerable, possibly!*
+*Logged in automatically and started injecting payloads but payloads were not injected since it's not vulnerable, possibly!*